Arnolds18/SpeedRunner/README.md

 # Speed Runner
-This repository was used for Mini Challenge 1 from the Apple Developer Academy Cohort 2022.
+This repository was used for Mini Challenge 1 from the Apple Developer Academy @UC Cohort 2022.
 My team and I conducted domain research for this project in order to develop an app statement, which was as follows:

 *For **College students**
 that help them to **organize their tasks by listing their existing tasks**,